 - Press the “New file” button to create a new file.

-- Press the “Save file” button to save the file in your computer.
+- Press the “Save file” button to save the file on your computer.

-- A new window opens, name your file main.py and save it in your computer.
+- A new window opens, name your file main.py and save it on your computer.

 - Click the “Download and run” button to upload the file to your ESP board.